 If you are ready to learn more about vacuum sealing tomatoes, you need to read on!

 The preparation step is the most important part of the vacuum sealing process when working with tomatoes.
-You will need to make sure that you take the time to do this part of the process of your end result will not be any good.
+You will need to make sure that you take the time to do this part of the process or your result will not be any good.

 This is how you prevent your tomatoes from spoiling while they are in the vacuum-sealed bag.